Computers can sleep, hibernate, shut down, or, in some cases, use a hybrid sleep. Learn the differences and decide what’s right for your laptop.

 Making Your Choice

-You can modify your computer’s power-saving options to control what it does automatically when you’ve left it idle.
-Consult our article on sleep vs. hibernate for more information.
+You also can modify your computer’s power-saving options to control what it does automatically when you’ve left it idle.
+Check out our article on sleep vs. hibernate for more information.
 And if, for some reason, you’re using a laptop running Windows 8 or 10 that does not provide a hibernate option, check out our guide to re-enabling hibernation.

 Do you put your computer to sleep, hibernate it, shut it down, or just leave it running 24/7?
 Leave a comment and let us know!